rgl/sonarqube-windows-vagrant/README.md

 [`sonar.exclusions`](http://docs.sonarqube.org/display/SONAR/Narrowing+the+Focus)
-(and other paths) are relative to the project directory, as such, they can only exclude files inside a project. to exclude the project itself you have to use one of the following (before calling `MSBuild.SonarQube.Runner begin`):
+(and other paths) are relative to the project directory, as such, they can only exclude files inside a project. to exclude the project itself you have to use one of the following (before calling `SonarScanner.MSBuild begin`):

 1. Modify each `.csproj` file to have the following element: